AndyParky/MQTTSimulator/README.md

 # MQTT 5.0 Network Simulator

-A visual simulator for MQTT 5.0 networks with real-time messaging visualization using Dear ImGui.
+A visual simulator for MQTT 5.0 IoT networks with real-time messaging visualization using Dear ImGui.

 ## Overview